okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 **Learning outcomes**

 * Understand the Okta Inline Hook calls and responses for SSR and Progressive Enrollment support.
-* Implement simple working examples of a Registration Inline Hook with a Glitch.com project.
+* Implement working examples of a Registration Inline Hook with a Glitch.com project.
 * Preview and test a Registration Inline Hook for SSR and Progressive Enrollment support.

 **What you need**